AbdelfattahToulaoui/manga-dl/README.md

 To download ALL chapters of 'one piece' from mangahub as `.cbz` files:

 ```
-manga-dl d -s mangadex -m 'one piece' -a
+manga-dl d -s mangadex -m 'one piece' -a -z
 ```

 ## License